marcoahv/fundamentals/docs/4 React/1 React 18.md

 // export default Greet
 ```

-this is what is termed as a named export
+- This is what is termed as a `named export`.

-`in this situation you have to import the component with the exact same name`
+- In this situation, you have to import the component with the exact same name.

-if i save the file
-you can straight away see we have an error
+- If I save the file, you can straight away see we have an error:

-(export default imported as my component was not found in components gree)t
+  "export 'default' (imported as 'myComponent') was not found in './components/greet."

-so you have to change the import statement to import the greet function

-`for named exports we use curly braces and then the export`
+- So you have to change the import statement to import the `Greet` function.
+For named exports, `we use curly braces` and then the export:

-so import greet from dot slash components slash greet

-and use the same tag

 ```js
 import './App.css'